Protect our Playground

 WHAT YOU CAN DO

-• Bring a reusable water bottle and fill up at one of the Yeti hydration stations around the Mountain Games
+• Bring a reusable water bottle and fill up at one of the complimentary hydration refill stations around the GoPro Mountain Games

 • Consider alternate modes of transportation: Bike, walk, carpool or use public transit (sorry, no dogs allowed on Town of Vail buses, though)